Along with being an essential tool for executive job search, LinkedIn plays an important role in overall career management and business-building.

 - Write articles for LinkedIn’s long-form publishing platform Pulse.

-- Write LinkedIn recommendations for colleagues, co-workers, team members, etc. and ask for recommendations for yourself.
+- Write recommendations for colleagues, co-workers, team members, etc. and ask for recommendations for yourself.
+Having at least 3 recommendations is acceptable, but strive for at least 10.

 - Reach out to your network regularly to see how they’re doing, offer support, and pass along something of interest to them.